How I Set Up the Fire Extinguisher Check Template with Customers in Pilla

 Extinguisher is in designated location

-The extinguisher should be exactly where it is supposed to be — on its bracket, on its stand, or in its cabinet.
+The extinguisher should be exactly where it is supposed to be, on its bracket, on its stand, or in its cabinet.
 Check against your site plan or location list.

 Why this matters: In an emergency, people go to where extinguishers are supposed to be.
 If it has been moved, precious seconds are lost.
-Someone fighting a fire should not have to search.

 What to look for: Is the extinguisher physically present?
 Is it in the correct position?
-Has it been moved even slightly (suggesting someone has handled it)?
+Has it been moved even slightly, suggesting someone has handled it?

 Common issues: Extinguisher borrowed for an event and not returned.
 Moved during cleaning.
 Knocked off bracket.
 Taken to another location after a minor incident.